"Microbes can do anything they want, wherever

 (5) Give Plant Roots Access to Nutrients in the Soil.

-Plant roots create a zone of nutrient depletion around themselves.
-To have access to new sources of nutrients, a plant can either grow more roots and small root hairs (some as small as 10 um) or form an association with a fungus whose hyphae provide an even more efficient absorptive structure.
+As plant roots scavenge the soil they create a zone of nutrient depletion around themselves.
+To have access to new sources of nutrients, a plant can either grow more roots and small root hairs (some as small as 10 um) or form an association with a fungus whose hyphae provide an even longer and more efficient absorptive structure.
 Most vascular plants can form such associations, which are called "mycorrhizae".
 Mycorrhizal fungi include those living on the surface of plants (ectotrophic or sheathing) and those which enter the host (endotrophic or vesicular-arbuscular or simply "V-A").

 is that the hyphae can secrete enzymes that break down organic molecules